I admit it, recently I haven’t been spending as much time on my holiday rental business as I should.

 I’m only human.
 There are only so many hours in the day.

 And I also have a house to run and 2 teenage children with their angst to keep me busy.
+Plus a recent family bereavement to deal with.

 I’m not making excuses, it’s just the way it is sometimes.
+Life gets in the way!

 It’s amazing what you can achieve in 1 hour!